-Rudi Garcia's side hit the ground running with 10 successive Serie A wins as the club launched a rather unlikely Scudetto bid, and the Dutchman was at the heart of the positive approach which punctuated the team's season.
-In a side boasting the likes of Daniele De Rossi and Miralem Pjanic, quality ball-players in their own right, Strootman quickly became Roma's star midfielder.
+Rudi Garcia’s side hit the ground running with 10 successive Serie A wins as they launched a rather unlikely Scudetto bid, and the Dutchman was at the heart of the positivity which punctuated their season.
+In a side boasting the likes of Daniele De Rossi and Miralem Pjanic, quality ball-players in their own right, Strootman quickly became Roma’s star midfielder.

 With great passing ability and the vision to pick out a killer ball, Strootman was always likely to be a hit in the eternal city, but his eye for goal and imposing figure when not in possession helped to make him an all-round success in no time at all.

 The knee ligament damage which ended his season two months early and made him a spectator at this summer's World Cup looked likely to also keep him off the market this summer.
-But Van Gaal's increasing insistence that United make him the club's No.1 target and build its new midfield around him is no surprise.
+But Van Gaal’s increasing insistence that United make him their No.1 target and build their new midfield around him is no surprise.

-There is also concern over how Strootman will bounce back from his knee injury.
-Recovery from such serious ligament damage tends to go one of two ways, and as such it may pay for the 20-time English champion to wait and see how he fares.
-But while some have been ruined by knee complaints, United knows only too well that things can work out for the best - the huge number of goals scored by Ruud van Nistelrooy can attest to that.
+There is also concern over how Strootman will bounces back from his knee injury.
+Recovery from such serious ligament damage tends to go one of two ways, and as such it may pay for the 20-time English champions to wait and see how he fares.
+But while some have been ruined by knee complaints, United know only too well that things can work out for the best - the huge number of goals scored by Ruud van Nistelrooy can attest to that.

 But considering Strootman's tremendous talent even when not stretched to his physical limit, holding off now may be fatal in the longer term.
 This would be the equivalent of signing Vidal from Bayer Leverkusen before he was snapped up by Juventus.

-Leaving United open to the possibility of missing out on a player of Strootman's quality and relative youth would be nigh-on foolish for a club which have so often been out-flanked when shopping for the world's top midfield talent.
+Leaving themselves open to the possibility of missing out on a player of Strootman’s quality and relative youth would be nigh-on foolish for a club who have so often been out-flanked when shopping for the world's top midfield talent.

 Follow Kris Voakes on